Drew-Daniels/liaison/README.md

   })
 }

-// In the parent application code, we use the "Parent" factory function to:
+// In the parent application code, we use the "ParentContract" class to:
 // - initialize event listeners for any MessageEvents that come from the iframe window with an id of "my-embedded-iframe" and origin of "https://my-iframe-application.com"
 // - get a reference to a callback function, "cb" so we can dispatch MessageEvents to this iframe application

-const { cb: callIFrameEffect } = ParentContract({
+const { cb: callIFrameEffect } = new ParentContract({
     iframeId: 'my-embedded-iframe',
     iframeSrc: 'https://my-iframe-application.com',
     effects: {